KisaragiEffective/git-playground/README.md

 # git-playground
-An sandbox intended for test
+An sandbox intended for test.